arrow Products

 Some content and workflows improvements commonly addressed during a content migration:

 • Cleaner content types: What was once just a generic article can now be properly classified as a News story, Opinion piece, Review, or Recipe, each type carrying its own styling, front-end behaviour, and structured data.
-Glide CMS, for example, offers superb support for structured data and content modelling - so make the most of it.
+Glide CMS users can take advantage of our structured data and content modelling capabilities.

 • New standfirsts and other signage: Where articles previously jumped straight into body copy, each one can now utilise signage and titling useful for better site designs, apps, and improved SEO - such as a concise standfirst, tighter article descriptions, mobile or shorter headlines etc. With the right approach much of this can be automated.